-The first prototypes for an electric version of the BMW X3 have been spotted.
-Earlier shots showed a test mule.
+Prototypes for an electric version of the BMW X3 have been spotted and follow an earlier sighting of a test mule.

 The vehicle, which will go by the name iX3, is confirmed for launch in late 2020, meaning we'll likely see it arrive as a 2021 model.